jonidelv/js-calc/README.md

-# JavaScript Calculator
+# JS Calc
-Demo of a working calculator.
+Demo of a JavaScript web calculator.<br>
+Just for fun.